kinghim17/SQL-LEETCODE/README.md

 # SQL
-contains sql leetcode and interview questions
+contains sql leetcode and interview questions from leetcode 50